Chat Node

 Choosing a model

-- Click the model dropdown at the bottom left of the chat input
+- Click the model dropdown in the chat input's bottom toolbar

 - Use the Search models... box to filter, or browse the groups: